-It's on the bucket list of many outdoor enthusiasts for good reason.
-Just about any activity enjoying the natural environment can be found there - from sandboarding in arid deserts, lazing in a hammock beachside (everyone needs a break now and then), hiking the famous Inca trail to Machu Picchu, discovering the many walkable Colonial cities, or trekking the Colca Canyon.
+It's on the bucket list of outdoor enthusiasts for good reason.
+You can find just about any activity there for outdoor lovers - from sandboarding in arid deserts, hiking the famous Inca trail, climbing Machu Picchu, exploring the islands of Lake Titicaca with indigenous locals, discovering the many walkable Colonial cities, or trekking the Colca Canyon.
+Or laze your day away in a hammock on some of the best beaches in South America (everyone needs a break now and then).

 The one thing that all of these places in Peru have in common is high altitude - typically much higher than you'll find in the rest of the world.
 Peru claims some of the highest elevations in South America that are easily accessible to the average visitor, and the potential for altitude sickness is very real.
 It can wreak havoc on your trip if you don’t adjust to it properly before you set out.
-And if you're not fully adjusted and find yourself on the Inca Trail or hiking Huayna Picchu for example, one wrong turn from being lightheaded or out of breath can most certainly be fatal.
+And if you're not fully adjusted and find yourself on the Inca Trail or hiking Huayna Picchu for example, one wrong turn from being lightheaded or out of breath can most certainly be dangerous - even fatal.
 So don't derail your train trip to Machu Picchu being stuck in an oxygenated hotel (or hospital) by insisting on starting your journey straight from the airport.
-Be smart. be prepared, and you'll have the time of your life.
+Especially if this is your first time to Peru.
+Be smart. be prepared, and you'll have a great time.

 What causes Altitude Sickness?